rossswan/magento-professional-developer-exam-notes/architecture.md

 - **composer.json** - Necessary if module will be installed through composer.
 Tells composer how to find your module.
 - **etc/**
   - **module.xml** - Adds your module to the list of usable modules in the project, by including a module node with a name value of the fully qualified module name.
 If the module depends on other modules, you can also add a sequence node to list those modules. *In the future, this may be replaced by composer.json*
+  - **di.xml** - DI = dependency injection; tells magento if some files/modules/etc should be replaced by other versions

 At a bare minimum, a module just needs registration.php and etc/module.xml.
 That will register the module with your app, but it will have no functionality.